 When selecting stories for young adult and adult learners it’s always a good idea to choose something they care about, a story they are familiar with from their the everyday news.
 We have two political thrillers with universally familar themes of corruption and state secrecy, written by Scott Lauder and Walter McGregor, the two author-friends who also wrote another Helbling Reader, The Albatross.
 The authors are currently working on an exciting prequel to the two stories in order to complete the trilogy.

 The Right Thing and A Single Shot are aimed at young adult and adult learners at an intermediate level (CEF level B1, Cambridge level PET, Trinity levels 5-6).
 Since they deal with serious topics, they will be challenging and engaging enough for grown-up readers, too.
-The Right Thing was published in 2016, and A Single Shot has just come out in May 2017.
+The Right Thing was published in 2016, and A Single Shot came out in May 2017.

 What are the stories about?